-His contribution to the industry, the community and his fellow man has been so significant, that he was awarded an Honorary Doctor of Humane Letters degree from Ohio University on May 4, 2014.
+His contribution to the industry, the community and his fellow man was so significant, that he was awarded an Honorary Doctor of Humane Letters degree from Ohio University on May 4, 2014.
 In addition, he received the 2007 Lifetime Achievement Award from the Northern Ohio Chapter of the National Association of Office and Industrial Properties (NAIOP).

-Ray holds a Bachelor of Science degree in civil engineering from Ohio University, and was one of four in his graduating class to receive the Senior Award for independent study.
+Ray held a Bachelor of Science degree in civil engineering from Ohio University, and was one of four in his graduating class to receive the Senior Award for independent study.
 On October 17, 1997, Ray received the Ohio University Alumni Medal of Merit, awarded for his Achievement in Business and Service to Humanity.
-He is currently a Trustee of the Ohio University Foundation Board, a member of the Board of Visitors for Russ College of Engineering & Technology at Ohio University, a member of the Advisory Board for the Civil Engineering Department of the Russ College of Engineering & Technology at Ohio University and he serves on the Advisory Board for Construction Engineering Management at the same school.
+He was a Trustee of the Ohio University Foundation Board, a member of the Board of Visitors for Russ College of Engineering & Technology at Ohio University, a member of the Advisory Board for the Civil Engineering Department of the Russ College of Engineering & Technology at Ohio University and he served on the Advisory Board for Construction Engineering Management at the same school.

 Ray’s lifelong educational and practical background in the construction industry began at age eleven on a heavy construction project with his father.
 His experience includes highway, railroad and heavy industrial construction, as well as masonry and steel building projects.